maxpetul/C3X/README.md

    - Can limit the number of escorts the AI assigns to its naval transports and carriers
    - Adjustable AI worker requirement
    - Option to stop AI from escorting units without the "requires escort" flag
+   - Option to draw small shadows underneath city dots on the minimap to make them more visible
   #### Bugs Fixed
    - AI pathfinding collides with invisible units (called the "submarine bug")
    - Science age beakers not actually awarded